bogaudio/BogaudioModules/README-prerelease.md

 Option "Average" sets the output to be the average of its inputs.
 The divisor for the average is the number of inputs in use; for example, if three inputs are connected, each output will be the sum of those inputs, scaled by the corresponding switch values, and divided by three.

-Two other options, "Exclusive by rows" and "Exclusive by columns", if enabled, allow only one switch to be non-zero in a row, or column, respectively.
-Both may be on at once.
+Two other options, "Exclusive switching by row" and "Exclusive switching by column", if enabled, allow only one switch to be enabled in a row, or column, respectively.
+Both options may be enabled at once.
 (These options do not work well with MIDI mapping via Rack's MIDI-MAP module; this is a known issue for which there is no good solution; but see the discussion [here](https://github.com/bogaudio/BogaudioModules/issues/112) for a potential workaround.
 The same problem may apply to other parameter-mapping methods.)

 Every switch applies a bit of slew limitation when it changes values, as an anti-popping measure.